 Not all pastors are great singers.
 If you are one of them, then you need these microphones.
 You have two options to choose from.

-You can either use the best wireless headset for church or handheld wireless microphone.
+You can either use the best wireless headset for church or a handheld wireless microphone.

 Wireless headset mics can handle preaching and singing altogether.
 Handheld wireless microphones are the best option if you walk around in your sermon before you break into singing.

-We will agree that all wireless microphones are comfortable, convenient, and keep the stage look uncluttered.
+We will agree that all wireless microphones are comfortable, and convenient, and keep the stage look uncluttered.